microbit-foundation/dev-docs/hardware/index.md

 The interface chip handles the USB connection, and is used for flashing new code to the micro:bit, sending and receiving serial data back and forth to your main computer.

-Due to parts availiability there are two variants of the V2.2X devices with a different interface chip; a limited run of devices were built using the nRF52833-QDAA and further devices are built using the nRF52820-QDAA.
+Due to parts availability there are two variants of the V2.2X devices with a different interface chip; a limited run of devices were built using the nRF52833-QDAA and further devices are built using the nRF52820-QDAA.

 As the two chip variants are of the same family, the same DAPLink firmware image runs on both chips and it provides the exact same functionality.